-Glory to Him who is Living by nature and voluntarily tasted death, and by His power gave the taste of resurrection to the dead lying down in the tombs.
-Glory to Him who slept among the dead and with His voice, awakened all the dead in Sheol.
-Glory to that Mighty and Powerful One who killed death and ravaged Sheol and destroyed the evil who killed Adam.
+Learning Outcome Check Infer how because all the dead from Adam until Christ's entombment have received the Gospel preached to them on Holy Saturday, for us who are alive and aware of these, it is our responsibility/obligation to repent of our sinfulness as we have no excuse now. who killed Adam.
 By Your grace, may we have the strength to listen to the voice who preached in Sheol and transform our suffering into joy.

-- Defend why it is helpful for the Faithful to use the "Harrowing of Hades" Icon where Christ descended to Sheol on Resurrection Sunday. - 2.
-On Holy Saturday, why is it important to go to church and participate in Holy Qurbana? - What special practice do you see in the Holy Qurbana celebration on Holy Saturday?
+Reflection Questions - 1.
+Defend why it is helpful for the Faithful to use the "Harrowing of Hades" Icon where Christ descended to Sheol on Holy Saturday. - 2.
+On Holy Saturday, why is it important to go to church and participate in Holy Qurbana? - 3.
+What special practice do you see in the Holy Qurbana celebration on Holy Saturday?
 Identify the differences and discuss them as a class or with your family.

+LESSON

+14

 Beyond the Veil

+Lesson Goals:

-- I can relate remembrance of the departed to being alive in Christ and my duty to pray for the departed. - I can explain the significance of the 3rd, 9th, 30th, and 40th day remembrances for the faithful departed. - I can defend the Orthodox faith regarding life after death. - I can recognize the presence and participation of the departed in the life of the Church.
+- I can relate remembrance of the departed to being alive in Christ and my duty to pray for the departed. - I can defend the Orthodox faith regarding life after death. - I can recognize the presence and participation of the departed in the life of the Church.